YZBruh/pbt/README.md

 ### Notes
 If you want to change something, take a look at the configuration.
-You can change him. it is located in the `config` folder.
+You can change him. it is located in the `jni/config` folder.
 His name is `env.mk`.
 I gave the information in the file.
 You can ask more.